MicrosoftDocs/ai-builder/ai-builder-docs/support.md

 ## Microsoft support

-For features that have been released for general availability, you can use the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) to request support from Microsoft.
+For features that have been released for general availability, you can use the Power Platform admin center to request support from Microsoft.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
-2. In the left navigation pane, select **Help + Support**, and then select **New support request**.
+2. In the left pane, select **Help + Support**, and then select **New support request**.

 For more information about the Microsoft Power Platform **Help + Support** experience, see [Get Help + Support](/power-platform/admin/get-help-support).

  > [!NOTE]
  > You can't create a new support request to get support from Microsoft for preview features.
-Go to the AI Builder community forums to get help with any issue that is related to a preview feature.
+Go to the AI Builder community forums to get help with any issue that's related to a preview feature.